 - whether a policy issue of city-wide importance is raised.

-If any of these criteria are met and there is evidence of an unlawful eviction, the matter may be scheduled for an investigatory hearing before an Administrative Law Judge.
+If any of these criteria are met and there is evidence of an unlawful eviction, or if there is evidence of the landlord attempting to evict a tenant through harassment, the matter may be scheduled for an investigatory hearing before an Administrative Law Judge.
+Harassment includes but is not limited to the types of harassment defined in Ordinance Section 37.10B.
+If an investigative hearing is scheduled, both the tenant and the landlord may appear at the hearing and make oral and/or written presentations, including presentation of witnesses.
 After the hearing, the Administrative Law Judge will prepare a summary of the evidence for the consideration of the Rent Board Commissioners.
 The Commissioners may decide to hold additional hearings, to commence legal action against the landlord, to make a referral to the District Attorney for criminal prosecution, or to take no further action.

 If no evidence of an unlawful eviction is found after the investigation of a Report of Alleged Wrongful Eviction, the tenant will be so informed and the case will be closed.